aprilhgshin/Black_Wings_Hacks/README.md

 The terminal will then output a link to the web page.
 Copy paste the link onto a browser to access the web page.

+You may copy paste the SQL commands from example_data.sql to test the initialized cockroachDB database.